 Considering making someone bankrupt?

-Before you consider making someone bankrupt you should take steps to ensure that there is:
+Before you consider making someone bankrupt you should take steps to ensure that:

-- not already an award of bankruptcy against the debtor; or
+- there is not already an award of bankruptcy against the debtor; or

-- not already a petition before the court for the debtors bankruptcy.
+- there is not already a petition before the court for the debtors bankruptcy; or

-*Please note that public online searches of the ROI are free from 1 April 2010.
+*Please note that public online searches of the RoI and DAS Register are free.